ezraroi/Human-AI-Collab/output/research_components.md

 - Journal accumulation requires temporal extension
 - Cross-session pattern visibility is impossible without duration
 - “43 notebooks over 8 months” is categorically different from “43 notes in one day”
-- Journal provides the Chronotope (stable time-space for return); Time provides the duration that makes accumulation and cross-session continuity possible
+- Journal provides the Chronotope (**diachronic alterity / addressable past-self I-position** for return); Time provides the duration that makes accumulation and cross-session continuity possible

 4. Transformation vs. Productivity Distinction
 - A single session can be productive (answer obtained) and may contribute to transformation, but it does not constitute trajectory by itself